Samanta-Ferrero99/Task-Based-Calendar/README.md

 - There is a static about us/contact us page and a settings page.
 - The calendar page is partially implemented on the front end and we have made a good start in implementing the back-end.
 - We have implemented a Login page that authenticates with Google OAuth.
+- We have set up our persistance using MongoDB for our database and connected it to the express server.
+- We have created schema/models for tasks and users, using mongoose.
+- We have created and implemented >70% of the REST API endpoints for tasks and users.

 **What's not done.**